etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/intro/index.md

 ## Conclusion

 These improvements make audio waveform rendering in Kdenlive faster, more accurate, and more reliable.
+You'll be able to see the new rendering method in **Kdenlive 25.04** (due April 2025) !

 This is just one of many ways the Kdenlive team continues to enhance the user experience.
 If you’d like to support them, consider [contributing](https://kdenlive.org/en/developers-welcome/) or donating to the [Kdenlive fundraiser](https://kdenlive.org/en/fund/).